Compensation for Child Abuse

 Abuse in the entertainment industry is not limited to the higher circles of those who hold celebrity status.
 Drama clubs, TV and theatre production companies also hold potential for sexual abuse.
 It is important to seek justice because the damage caused to many victims lives, in terms of their relationships, careers, physical and mental health, deserves to be fairly compensated.
 While compensation for abuse by a celebrity or someone within the entertainment industry will not undo the harm caused, the recognition that wrong was done, and payment for the pain and suffering experienced, can aid in supporting victims as they move on.

-Abuse in Sports
+Abuse in Sports and Activities

 There is nothing more important in sport than child protection.
 Taking part in sporting activities should be enjoyable and safe for minors.